-The first step is the design review pre-application meeting.
-In this informal discussion, county staff (including a solid waste/recycling representative) and appropriate service providers (e.g., water, fire, sanitary sewer, surface water) provide information and requirements to help applicants fine-tune their project plans.
+In this informal discussion, county staff (including a Sustainability & Solid Waste staff member) and appropriate service providers (e.g., water, fire, sanitary sewer, surface water) provide information and requirements to help applicants fine-tune their project plans.

 If the project goes forward and is deemed feasible by county staff and the Design Review Committee, the next step for the applicant is to revise the site plan to meet any conditions of approval.
-Typically, one of the conditions will be to "meet the requirements relative to trash and recycling enclosures" and get a "sign off" from the Community Environment Division Solid Waste and Recycling staff.
+Typically, one of the conditions will be to "meet the requirements relative to refuse and recycling enclosure(s)" and get a "sign off" from Sustainability & Solid Waste staff.

 It is important to communicate early in the design process since a failure to meet ZDO Section 1021 can delay the issuance of a final Certificate of Occupancy.
 Failure to meet the requirement also may result in a request to rebuild the enclosure.